Cruising Permits and International Clearances

 Crew and Guest Visa Requirements

-Crew and guests have three visa options: a non-extendable Visa Exemption, a 30 day Visa On Arrival (extendable once for a total of 60 days) or a 60 day Social Visa (extendable on four occasions for a maximum of 180 days in the country).
-Visas can seem complicated, especially when arranging the longer stay Social Visas, as a number of documents are required to be submitted to an Indonesian embassy overseas prior to a visa being granted.
+Crew and guests have three visa options: a non-extendable Visa Exemption, a 30 day Visa On Arrival (extendable once for a total of 60 days) or a 60 day Visitor Visa (extendable on two occasions for a maximum of 180 days in the country).
+Visas can seem complicated, especially when arranging the longer stay Visitor Visas, as a number of documents are required to be submitted, but once the application has been approved the digital visa can be emailed to the applicant.
 Contact Lighthouse to discuss visa requirements.